 Source Hierarchy

-1. Primary sources first.
-We prioritize official public health guidance, state statutes, state agency pages, licensing board pages, city and county resources, and recognized remediation standards.
+- Primary sources first.
+We prioritize current statutes, official public health guidance, state agency pages, licensing board pages, city and county resources, court materials, legal-aid guidance, and recognized remediation standards.

-2. Local data in live pages.
-City and risk pages use NOAA climate normals, US Census housing data, and official local references where those sources are available in the content files.
+- Local data in local pages.
+City and risk pages use city-linked NOAA climate normals, US Census housing data, and official local references where those sources are available in the content files.

-3. Plain-English interpretation last.
+- Plain-English interpretation last.
 Mold Compass turns source material into checklists, decision points, and planning tools.
-We avoid treating uncertain legal, health, or remediation questions as settled.
+We avoid treating uncertain legal, health, insurance, or remediation questions as settled.

 How Ask Scout Uses Sources